 Hence, as the spreadsheet landscape grows, the business as a whole is faced with a spider-like web of mission-critical spreadsheets that feed important information into the various financial models and reports.
 With a large number of files and information sources, it becomes impossible to track the lineages between the various feeds across spreadsheets and corporate systems, greatly compromising the accuracy and integrity of the data residing in the spreadsheets; and in turn the outputs of the models and reports.
 So even a single error in a spreadsheet has the potential of producing a domino effect, creating data chaos and possibly invalidating the accuracy of model outputs.
 This puts the business at extreme operational risk.

 It’s crucial that businesses gain full visibility and an in-depth understanding of the information landscape.
 This includes the business systems and corresponding data flows; the spreadsheets and EUCs and their distinctive data flows; and ultimately the numerous and potentially intertwined across the combined landscape.

 Manually trying to understand these vast and complicated data landscapes that go beyond functions, departments and jurisdictions is an impossible task.
-On the other hand, by adopting a technology-led approach, organisations can automate the analysis of the data flows, identify the data lineages across the landscape; and continuously track and monitor the data usage via well-defined change management methods.
-This disciplined approach delivers greater quality, accuracy and integrity to the data being used by an organisation and delivers the auditable transparency required by the C-suite.
+On the other hand, by adopting a technology-led approach, organizations can automate the analysis of the data flows, identify the data lineages across the landscape; and continuously track and monitor the data usage via well-defined change management methods.
+This disciplined approach delivers greater quality, accuracy and integrity to the data being used by an organization and delivers the auditable transparency required by the C-suite.

 An automated, best practice methodology to data and spreadsheet management is key to overcoming the business challenges posed by data chaos, and thereby mitigating operational, regulatory and reputational risk.
 When CFOs review their finance dashboards, they must have complete confidence in the figures and outputs they see and potentially present to their Boards.